tinmarD/micMac/docs/interface/overview.rst

 micMac works with three basic objects, **Signals**, **Views** and **Windows**.

-A signal is a matlab structure (similar to an EEGLAB dataset) representing a signal.
+A signal is a Matlab structure (similar to an EEGLAB dataset) representing a signal.
 It contains the data, the sampling frequency, the channel names...
 Signals can be filtered, thresholded or transformed with other operators to create child signals.

 Views allow to observe these signals.
 A view is associated with a signal, a visualisation domain, a color, and a gain.
 The visualisation domain is one of the following:

  - Temporal - Observe the signal in the time domain
  - Frequency - Uses a Fourier transform to observe the spectrum over the whole time window.
  - Time-Frequency - Uses a wavelet transform to represent the frequency content over time.
+ - Phase - Uses a wavelet transform to estimate the phase - Not fully tested

 Windows are where views are placed.
 Each window can have multiples views.
 The main window is the leading window, the other windows can synchronize with it.